What is OUR Los Al?

 - Booster groups must provide a significant amount of the total required for the entire grant project.

-- There are no “official” priorities, but we do give weight to a group that participates in the Taste, and towards projects that benefit multiple groups.
+- There are no “official” priorities, but we do give weight to a group that participates in the Taste, and towards projects that benefit multiple groups, and to projects that can be enjoyed by the entire community.

 If you have any other questions, including Media Inquiries, please send them to firstname.lastname@example.org.